Program FAQs

 There are no educational/degree requirements for the fellowship program.
 Discussions will include advanced concepts and terminology in health equity, but we recognize that many leaders in the field have obtained advanced knowledge in non-traditional ways.

 We are excited to welcome entrepreneurs and organizational leaders to the program.
-If you run your own organization, please have a member of your Board of Directors complete the letter of support and at least one letter of recommendation.
+If you run your own organization, please have a member of your Board of Directors or equivalent advisor/stakeholder complete the letter of support and at least one letter of recommendation.
 The other letter of recommendation may come from a professional contact familiar with your work outside your organization.
+Please note that letters of recommendation should not come from people that report to you.

-A minimum of one year work experience, but most successful applicants have at least a few years of experience.
+At least 3 years of full-time experience is required.
 The most important thing is to have a work record that demonstrates a consistent, enduring commitment to health equity.

 No, AFHE will not provide funding for project proposals.
 Applicant project proposals should align with issues on which they or their organization focus.
 The project is a key part of the overall learning experience.